wasmCloud/examples/echo/README.md

     Call Alias                                                  (Not set)
     ```

-    We are after module id: `MCUDTMOOZCVAM5EBNN4U3X2OGHNIY3BKPEW66HY4RTCYYVWXOE7ESVDQ`
+    We are after the module ID: `MCUDTMOOZCVAM5EBNN4U3X2OGHNIY3BKPEW66HY4RTCYYVWXOE7ESVDQ`

-7. Swap remote actor with our newly created one in the manifest file and don't forget to change the actor id:
+7. Swap the remote actor with our newly created one in the manifest file and don't forget to change the actor ID:

     ```yaml
     actors: